 Our Compensation Committee has final approval regarding recommendations of executive officer compensation.
-Mr. Payne's role as our Chairman of the Board and Chief Executive Officer in determining executive compensation is to make compensation recommendations to the Board for those other than himself based on his assessment of the individual performance of each executive officer in relation to our overall Company performance.
+Mr. Payne's role as our Chairman of the Board and CEO in determining executive compensation is to make compensation recommendations to the Board based on his assessment of the individual performance of each executive officer in relation to our overall Company performance.
 Management's role in determining executive compensation includes:

-- developing, summarizing and presenting compensation information and analysis to enable our Compensation Committee to execute its responsibilities, as well as addressing specific requests for information from our Compensation Committee; - developing recommendations for individual Executive Officer and Senior Leadership bonus plans for consideration by our Compensation Committee and reporting to our Compensation Committee regarding achievement against the bonus plans; - · preparing long-term incentive award recommendations for our Compensation Committee's approval; and - attending our Compensation Committee's meetings as requested in order to provide additional information, respond to questions and otherwise assist our Compensation Committee.
+- developing, summarizing and presenting compensation information and analysis (generally for one to five years) to enable our Compensation Committee to execute its responsibilities, as well as addressing specific requests for information from our Compensation Committee; - developing recommendations for executive officer's bonus plans for consideration by our Compensation Committee and reporting to our Compensation Committee regarding achievement against the bonus plans; - preparing long-term incentive award recommendations for our Compensation Committee's approval; and - attending our Compensation Committee's meetings as requested in order to provide additional information, respond to questions and otherwise assist our Compensation Committee.

 Given our unique organizational culture and the particular sector in which we belong, there are few direct, public company peers.
-If necessary, we will review market compensation and direct peer group data with our internal review of the roles and responsibilities of each of our executive positions in order to determine competitive pay levels for each Named Executive Officer of the Company.
+If necessary, we will review market compensation and direct peer group data with our internal review of the roles and responsibilities of each of our executive positions in order to determine competitive pay levels for each executive officer of the Company, including our NEOs.

-During 2018, the Compensation Committee did not engage an independent, third party compensation consultant or use peer group data.
-Instead, our senior leadership worked with the Committee on a compensation program that is aligned with and tailored to the uniqueness of Carriage's High Performance Culture.
+During 2019, the Compensation Committee did not engage an independent, third party compensation consultant or use peer group data.
+Instead, our Executive Management worked with the Committee on a compensation program that is aligned with and tailored to the uniqueness of our High Performance Culture.
 However, the Committee retains the right to hire a compensation consultant, approve its compensation, determine the nature and scope of its services, evaluate its performance, and terminate its engagement.